 - 1. Complete admission requirements to Galveston College as well as the Program admission criteria. - 2.
 Currently hold a cumulative GPA of 2.5 on transfer course work. - 3.
 Submit course syllabi for review, if requested by program coordinator. - 4.
-Agree to a complete a disclosure of information form.
+Agree to complete a disclosure of information form. - 5.
+Complete a background check through the College at students cost upon acceptance to Program. - 6.
+Complete a clear drug screening test as directed by the Program.